 All honors student employees must be in good standing with the program and cannot serve in more than two (2) paid positions with the program.
-The following positions start at $10.00/hour and are offered on an as-needed basis:
+The following positions start at $10.00/hour (or a comparable scholarship) and are offered on an as-needed basis:

 - Provide administrative support for the Honors Program and manage reception desk activity on the 4th floor of the Blank Honors Center.

 - Serve as the first point of contact to anyone who calls, emails, or walks in.